-Fee Range: C
+Fee Range: E

-Julia Baird is a journalist, broadcaster and author based in Sydney, Australia.
-She hosts The Drum on ABCTV and writes columns for the Sydney Morning Herald and the International New York Times.
-Her writing has appeared in a range of publications including Newsweek, The New York Times, The Philadelphia Inquirer, the Guardian, the Good Weekend, The Sydney Morning Herald, the Sun-Herald, The Monthly and Harper’s Bazaar.
-Her much lauded biography of Queen Victoria was released in 2017.
+Julia Baird is an award winning journalist and best selling author based in Sydney, Australia.
+She hosts The Drum on ABCTV and writes columns for the Sydney Morning Herald, the Age and the New York Times.
+Her writing has appeared in a range of publications including Newsweek, The New York Times, The Philadelphia Inquirer, the Guardian, the Good Weekend, The Sydney Morning Herald, the Sun-Herald, The Monthly, Time and Harper�s Bazaar.

 �Victoria the Queen, Julia Baird�s exquisitely wrought and meticulously researched biography, brushes the dusty myth off this extraordinary monarch.��The New York Times Book Review (Editor�s Choice)